-I have over 12 years of experience providing online support for a range of issues including mental health, wellbeing and resilience, relationships, and sexual health.
-I’m a confident writer and editor (particularly for online audiences and young people) and regularly work to the Information Standard.
+I have over 12 years of experience providing online support for a range of issues including mental health, pregnancy loss, wellbeing and resilience, relationships, and sexual health.
+I’m a confident writer and editor and regularly work to the Information Standard.
 I’m experienced in facilitating peer support and managing online communities.

 - training and supporting staff and volunteers to offer peer support in Action on Postpartum Psychosis’ online community and face to face,

-- writing a new leaflet on Mother & Baby Units for Action on Postpartum Psychosis,
+- writing a new leaflet on peer support in Mother & Baby Units for Action on Postpartum Psychosis,

-- running an online community consultation for Twins Trust, and
+- conducted an online community consultation for Twins Trust,

 - researched and written a new support resource for the Miscarriage Association on pregnancy loss and mental health,